EmiliaPsacharopoulos/Quadruped-8dof-Robot/Manufacturing 3D Prints/README.md

 | You may find it difficult to initially thread a bolt into the hole as the coils need to be aligned.
 Thus, you can insert a bolt in and out to correct alignment. | ![image](https://user-images.githubusercontent.com/84528674/119172872-704b9780-ba34-11eb-8efb-1585af2b73c5.png) |

 ### Step 3: Assembly
-Use the bolts secure the side pieces to the front pieces.
+Use the bolts to secure the side pieces to the front pieces.
 Pay attention to part orientation.

 | Bolt Location | Full Assembly |
 | --- | --- |